Tyrannosaurus Tex (Unreleased, Game Boy Color)

 That said, there are some major fundamental differences.

-One could point to Nintendo’s Virtual Console to argue that retro game software is still profitable, and it certainly is, but retro game prototypes are nevertheless not the same as their respective retail releases because they are by definition unfinished drafts.
+One could point to Nintendo’s Virtual Console to argue that classic game software is still profitable, and it certainly is, but classic game prototypes are nevertheless not the same as their respective retail releases because they are by definition unfinished drafts.
 A prototype is almost always not as playable as its completed version, and there is a reason why some games go unreleased–they’re not financially viable enough to be sold in stores.
-More than anything else, getting a glimpse into the development process through a retro game prototype makes one more conscious of the incredible amount of work that goes into creating and ironing out a game, and that greater recognition arguably supports retro game re-releases by rekindling an interest in replaying older titles.
+More than anything else, getting a glimpse into the development process through a classic game prototype makes one more conscious of the incredible amount of work that goes into creating and ironing out a game, and that greater recognition arguably supports classic game re-releases by rekindling an interest in replaying older titles.

-Retro game prototypes are not substitutions for the final versions.
+Classic game prototypes are not substitutions for the final versions.
 They’re not meant for leisure play because of bugs and unfinished elements.
 They serve more for deconstruction and documentation purposes.
-Unauthorized retro game prototype releases, therefore, do not directly compete with or in any way take away from commercial services like the Virtual Console.
+Unauthorized classic game prototype releases, therefore, do not directly compete with or in any way take away from commercial services like the Virtual Console.

-In short, there is an historical reverence that stems from studying retro game prototypes; retro game prototype preservation serves to bolster, not impede, the industry as a whole by expanding people’s understanding and appreciation for software titles and their makers.
-It is a sort of software archaeology that pushes the artform forward by chronicling its past.
+In short, there is an historical reverence that stems from studying classic game prototypes; classic game prototype preservation serves to bolster, not impede, the industry as a whole by expanding people’s understanding and appreciation for software titles and their makers.
+It is a sort of software archaeology that pushes the art form forward by chronicling its past.

 The same cannot be said with regards to console groups.
 Instead of giving gamers a greater insight and respect for games or saving history from rapidly decaying temporary storage media, a console group’s primary goal would be to digitally leak byte-for-byte copies of the latest games or re-releases sold at retail, effectively stealing from companies and directly undercutting their employees’ creative efforts–putting both the future of the industry and peoples’ livelihoods in danger.